provenancetech/pti-docs/guide/v1/webhook-response-definitions.md

  * `ACTIVE`: This is the status of a normal and valid user for which it is possible to initiate KYCs or be involved in transactions.
  * `INACTIVE`: This is the status of a user that is within our systems for tracking purposes, but it is not possible to involve inactive users in transactions or initiate KYCs on them.
- * `BLOCKED`: This is the status of a user that was blocked by PTI for security and compliance reasons. it is not possible to involve blocked users in transactions or initiate KYCs on them.
+ * `BLOCKED`: This is the status of a user that was blocked by Fiant for security and compliance reasons. it is not possible to involve blocked users in transactions or initiate KYCs on them.

-Only PTI personnel can modify the status of a user.
+Only Fiant personnel can modify the status of a user.

 The `STATUS_REASON` value will provide more details on the reason why the status field is at the value provided.